Employment Assistance and Programs

 The Department of Consumer Affairs (DCA) provides information to the public regarding over 150 professional license types issued through the DCA Boards, Bureaus, Committees, and Programs.

-The charge of the Economic Development Agency (EDA) is to encourage business growth, build a positive business climate and develop a trained workforce.
+The charge of the Office of Economic Development is to encourage business growth, build a positive business climate and develop a trained workforce.
 The department’s website offers several sources of assistance for employers and job seekers alike.

 Riverside County Human Resources